ThomasWeiser/elmfire/README.md

-# ElmFire: Use the Firebase API in Elm.
+# ElmFire: Use the Firebase API in Elm

 Virtually all features of the [Firebase Web API](https://www.firebase.com/docs/web/) are exposed as a [library](http://package.elm-lang.org/packages/ThomasWeiser/ElmFire/latest) for [Elm](http://elm-lang.org/):